Southern Conservation Partners

 • Encourage and strengthen capabilities of local initiatives to save, safeguard, and sustain the best of the South’s natural heritage.

-• Help local project leaders improve skills so they can manage their programs effectively to reach their conservation objectives.
+• Help local project leaders improve skills so they can manage their programs effectively and attain their environmental conservation objectives.

 How It Works